AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 The following features and improvements are available starting August release.

-* **Distribution of values** - When accessing the list of fields for personalization, you can now check how values are distributed for each field.
+**Distribution of values** - When accessing the list of fields for personalization, you can now check how values are distributed for each field.
 A dedicated popup window shows the number and percentage for each value.

-* **Landing pages captcha** - You can now add captcha to protect your landing page from spam and abuse caused by bots.
-This is non-intrusive for your customers since it does not require any interaction from them and is based on interactions with your site.

 ### New features in Limited Availability {#acs-24-8}